theveryhim/OOP-Course-Project/README.md

-# CityWars_TokyoReign
+# Phase2 : *Implementation*
-Object Oriented Programming (Java)

-With collaboration of:

-Arman Yazdani:       [https://telegram.me/theveryhim] , [m.arman.yazdani@gmail.com]

-Aida Karimzadeh:        [https://t.me/ikdram] , [aidakz081@gmail.com]

-This porject is devoted to implementation of a card game: City Wars(Tokyo Reign) using java.

-Current stage:

-Phase 1(intro)
+In this Phase we try to implement required stuff in command line mode which is made of 7 classes.

+**INITIAL PAGE**
+- where you can login & sign up and set initial user settings.

+**MAIN MENU**

+where you can select:
+- START
+- Seeing the Cards
+- Profile
+- Store
+- History of the Games
+- log out:returns to INITIAL PAGE

+**START**

+multiplayer room where you can select:
+ - *1 vs 1*: classic match
+ - *Winner Takes All*: classic match spiced up with bet!

+**Seeing the Cards**

+where logged in user can see their cards.

+**Profile**

+where logged in user can see & change their profile.

+**Store**

+where logged in user can visit to upgrade & buy cards.

+**History of the Games**

+where logged in user can see their previuos match results.

- PS:You might need to be fluent in PERSIAN to understand describtion '.pdf's.
+ PS:You might need to be fluent in PERSIAN to understand describtion '.pdf'.